Moo64c/moo64c.github.io/_posts/2021-08-15-Cassandra-A Scale-y Story.md

 ---

 # Cassandra: A Big Scale-y Story
-Making our application perform better by reducing database connections.
+A story about making an application perform better by reducing database connections.

 ## Whose Scale is This Anyway